How You Can Find the Perfect Adoptive Family

 “I’m specifically looking for a gay couple to adopt my child.
 I’m placing my baby up for adoption to a gay couple because I know they need help to have a family and are sometimes discriminated against by adoption professionals.
 Where can I find a gay couple to adopt my baby?”

-If thoughts like these have crossed your mind, you’ll be happy to know that there are many same-sex couples and LGBTQ families hoping and waiting to adopt a baby.
+If thoughts like these have crossed your mind, you’ll be happy to know that there are many same-sex adoptive couples and LGBTQ families wanting to adopt a baby.